abhinav4848/Obsidian-Medicine/school in children with rash.md

 -4 & +5 days from onset of rash, or when crusted over.
 Keep away from pregnant women
 ### [[Impetigo]]
-Crusted or 48 hrs. after Abx started
+Crusted over / 48 hrs. after Abx started
 ### Measles
 +4 days from onset of rash
 ### [[Mumps]]